Gemini-Solutions/GEM-X/README.md

   ```<name of your virtual environment>\Scripts\activate```
   **Note** If you are getting UnauthorizedAccessError like ![UnauthorizedAccessError](https://github.com/Gemini-Solutions/GEM-X/blob/main/media/VirtualEnvError.png)
 , run command ```Set-ExecutionPolicy Unrestricted -Scope Process``` before activating your virtual environment.
 On Gemini machines, you may have retrictions to Set Exacution policy for the current sesion only, so make sure to execute this command each time before activating your virtual environment```
 - Run ```pip install -r config/requirements.txt```.
-This command will install all the requirement needed to run this utility
+This command will install all the requirements needed to run this utility
 - Run XPathGenerator.py file by passing a valid URL

   ## Technology used to create this utility:
-  I used following tech-stack to create this utility
+  I used the following tech-stack to create this utility
   1. Python
   2. Selenium
   3. BeautifulSoup